Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

-again at an order of magnitude level.
 From \eqref{lessstringent} and the inequality above, we get that the condition \eqref{moststringent}---which is essential for keeping the linear mixing perturbative---is the most stringent lower bound on $\Lambda'$.
 By contrast, the coefficient of the $\dot{\pi}^2\sigma$ operator, being independent of the linear mixing, is only constrained by perturbative unitarity, leading to the less stringent bound \eqref{lessstringent} on $\Lambda$.
 In other words, without an approximate boost symmetry tying their coefficients, the cubic term $\dot{\pi}^2\sigma$ consistent with these bounds can be much greater than the $(\partial_i\pi)^2\sigma$ term, making exchange diagrams involving the latter comparatively negligible.
 Motivated by this observation, we henceforth only keep the $\dot{\pi}\sigma$ and $\dot{\pi}^2\sigma$ vertices in \eqref{actioncubic}, while dropping the gradient term $(\partial_i\dot{\pi})^2\sigma$ for concreteness.
 We also note that the EFT cubic operator $\pi\pi'\sigma$ in \eqref{Smixing} need not be included, as the vertices \eqref{Smixing} under consideration are time-independent.
-Around generic rapidly oscillating backgrounds, however, this term could dominate the cubic action, as recently noted in \cite{Pajer:2024ckd}.
-Both terms can nevertheless be included in the computation by appropriately adjusting the weight-shifting operator that follows.
+However, around generic rapidly oscillating backgrounds, this term could dominate the cubic action, as recently noted in \cite{Pajer:2024ckd}.
+Both terms can nevertheless be included in our computation by appropriately adjusting the weight-shifting operator discussed below.

 To summarise, the first two vertices in \eqref{actioncubic} constitute the dominant contributions to the power spectrum and the bispectrum in our setup.
 As elaborated above, these diagrams can be written in terms of the seed function \eqref{ThreeptsSeed} as